melezhik/jam/README.md

 ## options

-- `--p, -p`: path to project root directory, if not set current working, project root directory is equal current working directory.
+- `--p, -p`: path to project root directory, if not set - use current working directory.

 - `--c, -c <s>`:  path to pjam configuration file, should be relative to project root directory.

-- `--update, --no-update, -u`:   in pinto phase update distribution archive, even if it  already exists in pinto repository. (default: true)
+- `--update, --no-update, -u`:   in pinto phase update distribution archive, even if it  already exists in pinto repository. (default: true).

-- `--dry-run, -d`:   run in dry-run mode; if dry-run mode is enabled, only upcoming changes will be shown, no action will be taken. (default: false)
+- `--dry-run, -d`:   run in dry-run mode; if dry-run mode is enabled, only upcoming changes will be shown, no action will be taken. (default: false).

-- `--no-misc, -o`:  do not add miscellaneous prerequisites.
-See  `modules` section in pjam.json file. (default: false)

 - `--skip-pinto`:  skip pinto phase, only do distribution phase.
-Useful when prerequisites  are already in pinto repository and you only want to create distribution archive. (default: false)
+Useful when prerequisites  are already in pinto repository and you only want to create distribution archive. (default: false).

- - `--only-pinto, -y`:   only do pinto phase, skip distribution phase. (default: false)
+- `--only-pinto, -y`:   only do pinto phase, skip distribution phase. (default: false).

 - `--only, -l <s>`:   only add given source(s). multiple sources are separated by comma.

+- `--no-misc, -o`:  do not add miscellaneous prerequisites.
+See  `modules` section in pjam.json file. (default: false).

-- `--wd, -w`:   pull/add dependencies for development (default: true)
+- `--wd, -w`:   pull/add dependencies for development (default: true).

-- `--env, -e <s>`:   environmental varibales. setup in format env='a=1 b=2 c=3'
+- `--env, -e <s>`:   environmental varibales. setup in format `env='a=1 b=2 c=3'`.

-- `--no-color, -n`: disable color output. (default: false)
+- `--no-color, -n`: disable color output. (default: false).

 - `--help`: print help info.